CompNet/conivel/README.md

 python xp_bare.py with runs/gen/gen_base_models/config.json
 ```

-For the following experiences, we suppose you save your runs and the produced models as follows:
+For the following experiments, we suppose you save your runs and the produced models as follows:

 ```sh
 # supposing that the xp_bare.py run ID is 1